nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- React provides `hooks` to "hook" into the lifecycle of the React runtime
+- React provides [Hooks](https://reactjs.org/docs/hooks-intro.html) to "hook" into the lifecycle of the React runtime
-- These hooks can be abstracted into custom hooks to allow easier sharing of stateful and effectful logic
+- These hooks can be abstracted into custom hooks to allow easier sharing of stateful and _effectful_ logic
-- We'll use this exercise to get familiar with the code base and create a custom hook to fetch from our sample movies API
+- We'll use this exercise to get familiar with the codebase and create a custom hook to fetch from our sample movies API
+- 💡 You will work in `src/challenges/step-01-custom-hooks`

 </div>